bobcmartin/agri_sense2_final/README.md

 This project combined the AVR-IoT Mini Cellular Board, a collection of I2C based sensors that collected soil moisture, soil temperature, atmospheric pressure, relative humidy and air temperture and then transmitted this data upto the AVNET IoConnect Platform.
-The entire project is built and programmed using the Arduino 2.x IDE and the onboard programmer included on teh AVR-IoT Mini Cell platform.
+The entire project is built and programmed using the Arduino 2.x IDE and the onboard programmer included on the AVR-IoT Mini Cell platform.

 Clone this repository in a suitable working directory and then install all of the software requirements listed below.